Ontario Trillium Scholarship (OTS)

-International candidates must be nominated by their admitting Graduate Chair, and the nominee’s complete admission application will be used as the basis of assessment along with the letter of nomination written by the Graduate Chair.
+International candidates must be nominated by their admitting Graduate Chair (Director or Associate Dean), and the candidate’s complete admission application is used as the basis of assessment along with a Nomination Letter written by the Graduate Chair (Director or Associate Dean.

 Initial Considerations for the Graduate Chair

-- Does my graduate program’s research training environment offer the student the right opportunities and facilities and do the student’s research interests align with our priorities?
+- Does my graduate program’s research training environment offer the candidate the right opportunities and facilities, and do the candidate’s research interests align with our priorities?

 Graduate Program Responsibilities